Rasterisation

-In computer graphics, rasterisation (British English) or rasterization (American English) is the task of taking an image described in a vector graphics format (shapes) and converting it into a raster image (a series of pixels, dots or lines, which, when displayed together, create the image which was represented via shapes).
-The rasterized image may then be displayed on a computer display, video display or printer, or stored in a bitmap file format.
+In computer graphics, rasterisation (British English) or rasterization (American English) is the task of taking an image described in a vector graphics format (shapes) and converting it into a raster image which represents the original image.
+The rasterized image may then be displayed on a computer display, video display, or printer, or stored in a bitmap file format.
 Rasterization may refer to the technique of drawing 3D models, or to the conversion of 2D rendering primitives, such as polygons and line segments, into a rasterized format.

 Etymology

 The term "rasterisation" comes from German Raster 'grid, pattern, schema' and Latin rāstrum 'scraper, rake'.

 2D images

 Line primitives

 Bresenham's line algorithm is an example of an algorithm used to rasterize lines.

 Circle primitives

 Algorithms such as the midpoint circle algorithm are used to render circles onto a pixelated canvas.